-In contrast to this rearrangement, the original order of the burial rites held for Dumuzi can be inferred, for instance, from the Neo-Assyrian Taklimtu ritual.
+The regular order of burial rites held for Dumuzi can be inferred, for instance, from the Neo-Assyrian Taklimtu ritual.
 Performed at the end of the month of Du’ūzu, the ritual lasted for three days: between 26 and 28 or between 27 and 29.
 A letter (LAS 6) sent to an Assyrian king (either Esarhaddon or Ashurbanipal) regarding the schedule of the Taklimtu ritual in various Assyrian cities supplies the names of each day of the ritual: 1) The Day of Screaming 2) The Day of Release and 3) The Day of Dumuzi.
 Scholars are divided as to who’s scream supplies the name to the first day of the ritual—variously interpreting it as dying scream of Dumuzi, the cry of another god, or perhaps the wailing of the mourners participating in a ritual.
 As to the name of the second day, The Day of Release—this assumed to refer to the day on which Dumuzi ascends, namely ‘is released’, from the netherworld.
 The third day—the Day of Dumuzi—is the day upon which Dumuzi returns to the netherworld.
 Since the Taklimtu ritual was performed for the dead, it is assumed that its third day, the day of Dumuzi’s death, represents the ritual’s climax.
 On that day, as was the practice for dead bodies, Dumuzi’s statue is washed, purified with oil, and then displayed before the sun (Akkadian: kullumu).
 Alternatively, it is not the statue, but rather its burial objects that are displayed.
 The conjecture that the climax of such rituals was the death of Dumuzi is supported by another Neo-Assyrian ritual held in the same days at the month of Du’uzu (though with a different name).
 That ritual, known by the name Ištar ša ḫaramša Dumuzi, begins with the following temporal sentence: “in the month of Du’ūzu, when Ištar makes the people of the land wail for Dumuzi her spouse…” On the final day of the ritual, Dumuzi—having risen from the netherworld to participate—is buried once again.
-At this point, those present beseech the god, as well as the dead spirits that have risen with him, to take all the diseases down to the netherworld with them.
+At this point, those present beseech the god and the dead spirits that have risen with him to take all the diseases down to the netherworld with them.

 A comparison between the details of these burial rites and the ritual excerpts cited at the end of Ištar’s Descent proves enlightening.
 The last part of the ritual quoted in Ištar’s Descent (above, ll.
 136–138), which describes Dumuzi rising up with the spirits of the dead, belongs to the beginning of the burial rite.
 Dumuzi then rises with the spirits of the dead in order to begin his participation in the ritual taking place outside of the netherworld.
 By contrast, the first lines of the ritual cited in Ištar’s Descent (above ll.
 127–130), which describe how Dumuzi is washed and dressed in red garments, appears to refer to the adornment of the statue of Dumuzi in preparation for burial (in the manner of the Taklimtu for the dead, as has long been suggested).
 In other words, these lines record the end of the burial rite, the point at which Dumuzi returns to his grave.